sairuk/pyANS/README.md

 # pyANS /pan(t)s/
 *An ANSI/ASCII art renderer*

-This is a very basic ANSI/ASCII art renderer with a simulated baud rate delay.
+This is a basic ANSI/ASCII art renderer with a simulated baud rate delay.

 Script will choose art at random from available art packs or extract art files.
 Rendering time is based on a faux baud rate delay.

+config.example is kept in github with default settings, on first run this is copied to .pyANS in the users home directory.

 Edit your settings in the config file